guido57/EBAZ4205/README.md

 ## Description

-This repository contains the Vivado and PetaLinux projects required to use the Zynq EBAZ4205 Board.
+This repository contains the Vivado and PetaLinux project required to get started with the Zynq EBAZ4205 Board.

 ## Requirement